Belief and Knowledge

 By coming up with examples of things they believe and things they know, students will discuss what makes the difference between believing something and knowing something.

-Have each person right down on a piece of paper:
+Have each person write down on a piece of paper:

 1. Three things they believe